 - Moisture damage, microbial exposure at work place and cancer.
 Joint project with the Finnish Cancer Register.

-Occupational and Environmental Medicine(A1 Journal article – refereed)
+Journal of Occupational and Environmental Medicine(A1 Journal article – refereed)

-Journal of Voice(A1 Journal article – refereed)
+Heliyon(A1 Journal article – refereed)